Roy Cooper: Tenure

 On February 11, 2020, Cooper announced the creation of a Novel Coronavirus Task Force for North Carolina ahead of the COVID-19 pandemic.
 On March 10, Cooper declared a state of emergency after the seventh reported case was identified in the state.
 Four days later, he issued an executive order banning gatherings of over 100 people, and closed all K-12 schools for two weeks.
 In June, he imposed a statewide face mask requirement for all areas open to the public.

 It was speculated that Cooper might run for the U.S. Senate seat held by retiring Republican Richard Burr in 2022, but he announced in March 2021 that he would not.

 On March 27, 2023, Cooper signed into law landmark legislation expanding Medicaid after the Republican-controlled General Assembly passed the bill through both houses, despite almost a decade of GOP opposition.
 It is estimated that over 600,000 low-income North Carolinians will become eligible for the state's Medicaid program.

+In 2023, Cooper declared a "public school emergency" after Republicans in the state legislature proposed expanding the school choice opportunity scholarship program.

 After President Joe Biden withdrew from the 2024 presidential election and Vice President Kamala Harris announced her presidential campaign in July 2024, Cooper was named as a possible running mate for her.
 He was reportedly seriously considered for the position and received vetting materials during the process, but on July 29, he withdrew his name from consideration without giving a reason.

 On December 31, 2024, a day before leaving office, Cooper commuted the sentences of 15 inmates on North Carolina's death row.
 Cooper was succeeded by Josh Stein.